prasad-vamer/EC2Code/README.md

 #### If you already have a key pair, you can pass it's public key as a parameter in the file before deploying the stacks.
 [app/lib/config/parameters.ts](app/lib/config/parameters.ts)

-  - replace the value of 'ec2KeyPairPublicKeypath' with the path to your public key.
+  - replace the value of 'keyPairPublicKeyPath' with the path to your public key.
-  - since the public key need to be accessible to the CDK running insde the docker container, you can place the public key in the `tmp` folder and pass the path toec2KeyPairPublicKeypath.
+  - since the public key need to be accessible to the CDK running inside the docker container, you can place the public key in the `tmp` folder and pass the path to keyPairPublicKeyPath.
-  - eg: `ec2KeyPairPublicKeypath: '../tmp/your_public_key.pub'`
+  - eg: `keyPairPublicKeyPath: '../tmp/your_public_key.pub'`

 ### **7️⃣ SSH into the EC2 Instance**
-- Retrieve the public IP of the EC2 instance from the AWS Console or the ouput of the CDK deployment.
+- Retrieve the public IP of the EC2 instance from the AWS Console or the output of the CDK deployment.
 - Retrieve the key pair from the parameter store using the command mentioned above.\
 - Use the key pair to ssh into the EC2 instance: